ChenZhongPu/obsidian-public-notes/content/Web/Practical Usages of SSH.md

 ssh -N -R 8080:10.9.0.4:80 user@A
 ```

-In this way, we can also visit the authentication web page via `localhost:8080` on `A`.
+This way, we can also access the authentication web page via `localhost:8080` on `A`.

 ```mermaid